priscy03/Seasonal-Analysis-and-Price-Optimization-of-Hotel-Bookings-and-Ancillary-Services/README.md

 •	Service offerings may not align with the highest-value guest preferences.

+An interactive Tableau dashboard used to report and explore revenue and pricing trends can be found here [link].

+# Data Structure & Initial Checks

 Grand Meridian Hotel database structure as seen below consists of three tables: Hotel-Bookings, Ancillary _Services, Room _Rates Table, with a total row count of 12,397 records.

 A description of each table is as follows: